bozsahin/ceng444/README.md

 <p> The second project includes code generation and execution, using
 MIPs architecture simulator called <a href="http://spimsimulator.sourceforge.net/">spim</a>.
- We also look at a public-domain RISC, RISC-V.
+ We also look at a public-domain RISC, RISC-V, using <a href="https://github.com/riscv/riscv-isa-sim">Spike</a>.

 <b>Grading</b>:
 <ol>